simonmicro/Dear-Templates/Netdata - Server Monitoring.md

 3. Restart netdata `sudo systemctl restart netdata`
 4. NICE2KNOW Check the generated config out at http://localhost:19999/netdata.conf

+## Claim a node ##
+Just use the command from the cloud - but make sure to add `/opt/netdata/bin/` before the `netdata-claim.sh` shell.

 ## Extend the history ##
 By using (`sudo /opt/netdata/etc/netdata/edit-config netdata.conf`) - `dbengine` is the default:
     *